CAIA CHILDREN & YOUTH POLICIES & PROCEDURES

 Designated Lead for Safeguarding: Misak Ohanian (CEO)

-Deputy Lead for Safeguarding: Armine Sargsyan (Playworker)
+Deputy Leads for Safeguarding: Armine Sargsyan (Playworker) & Venetia Abrahamian (Youth worker)

 Trustee for Safeguarding: Alexandra Sarkis (CAIA Board Co-Chair)